 Samantha’s public engagement outputs include lectures at Melbourne Recital Centre, public programmes for an exhibition at Multicultural Museums Victoria and lead stories in The Conversation, with the work attracting media coverage on ABC Melbourne and Radio New Zealand.

-With experience as a secondary music teacher and community music facilitator, Samantha delivers undergraduate courses on History and Philosophy of Music Education and Music in the Community.
+With experience as a secondary music teacher and community music facilitator, Samantha delivers undergraduate courses on Musical Multimedia, History and Philosophy of Music Education and Music in the Community and Music Education: Practice and Pedagogy.